The Fit Showgirl Guide to Navigating The Gym As A Beginner

 Overall Health/Lose Weight: If your goals are more along the lines of lose weight (body fat) and tone up (gain muscle) start with 2-3 cardio sessions a week and 1-2 total body strength training sessions.
 As you become more comfortable at the gym and consistently make all your scheduled workouts this should shift to 2-3 strength training sessions and 1-2 cardio sessions.
 While cardio is great, the minute you step off that machine you stop burning calories.
 For long-term weight loss we need to build muscle in order to burn calories over a longer period of time and strength training will do exactly that.

 And for the record no you will not get bulky unless you tailor your nutrition accordingly, use supplements and maybe live at the gym.
-So don’t worry about using a weight over 10lbs, unless of course you just aren’t strong enough yet.
-It’s better to start light and realize you could have used a heavier weight than start too heavy and hurt yourself.
+So don’t worry that using a weight over 10lbs will make you look like the hulk.
+Plus, it’s better to start light and realize you could have used a heavier weight than start too heavy and hurt yourself.

 Build Endurance/Run a 5k: To build your cardio endurance try to hit 30 minute sessions 3x a week, slowly adding 5-10 minutes every week as you feel comfortable.
 Apps like Couch to 5k are a great program for improving endurance as well as prepping for that race.